dailystory/docs/articles/changelog/2020/april.md

 	description: 'Product Updates for April 2020'
 }
 # DailyStory Product Updates for April 2020
+## April 9, 2020
+* Performance improvments to lead and contact activity

 ## April 8, 2020
 * camapign fields in sidebar
 * ensure table is setup before trying to setup paging